-1. Don’t Expect Buyers to Be Honest About a Horse’s Suitability
+1. Don’t Expect Sellers to Be Honest About a Horse’s Suitability

 You deserve a safe & sane mount to learn on.
 Yet beginner-friendly horses are hard to find and many folks will happily tell you a horse is what you’re looking for when they KNOW it is completely unsuitable.
 What’s more, they’ll sell you that horse for $10,000 or more.